Our top chili recipes to win a chili cookoff are unique spins that are full of veggies and big flavor. They’re contest contenders for sure!

 Here at A Couple Cooks, Alex and I are not even vegetarian: we’re flexitarian.
 This means we eat a mostly plant based diet, but splurge on meat on occasion.
 And for us, we’d rather pile on the veggies in chili and save our meat quota for a big juicy burger.
 So here are the top unique chili recipes we’ve created that hit all the notes of the fall while being meatless.
 They’ve got big flavor, but are fully plant based.
 They’re actually all vegan chili recipes too—unless you decide to load them with sour cream and cheese.
 (Which we do.)

-Take it from one of our readers, who said: “This Mango Black Bean Chili got rave reviews!
+One of our reader said: “This Mango Black Bean Chili got rave reviews!
 It’s freaking delicious, high in vitamins and protein, lower in carbs and sugar, and literally took me 30 minutes to make (plus simmering and cleanup).
 Getting all three kids AND the grownups to agree on a healthy and easy meal is basically a miracle!”

 This savory, hearty quinoa vegan chili is packed with protein and works for vegetarian, plant-based, and gluten-free eaters.
 Alex and I modeled this modeled after one of the unique chili recipes we had on a lunch date.
 We wanted to keep it simple and flavorful, and incorporate tons of savory veggies.